NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 .. math:: Q = R^{-1}  P - R^{-1}  C

-From here the pixel location is computed as:
+From here the ``undistorted`` pixel location is computed as:

 .. math:: \frac{1}{p} \left(fu \frac{Q_1}{Q_3} + cu, fv \frac{Q_2}{Q_3} + cv\right)

 where :math:`p` is the pixel pitch.
+Next, a distortion model may be applied, as discussed earlier.

 .. _panoramic: